unjs/nitro/README.md

 ## 📚  Options

-nitro provides lots of options them to customize any part of its behavior.
-It is powerful enough that all deployment providers are built on the exact options API.
+Nitro provides lots of options to customize any part of its behavior.
+It is powerful enough that all deployment providers are built on the same options API.

 Create a new `nitro.config.ts` file to provide options: